Third Annual 'Tough Enough' Awards

 - Got a question?
 Let us know.

-Steve: Last year at this time we presented several ’Tough Enough’ awards to recognize companies and organizations that tried to push the boundaries of strategic environmental management and sustainability in spite of obstacles and common convention.
-Eventual success was certainly a factor in granting the awards, though the intent and effort were significantly more important.
+Each year at this time we present our ‘Tough Enough’ Awards to recognize companies and organizations that have pushed the boundaries of strategic environmental management and sustainability in spite of obstacles and common convention.
+While eventual success is certainly a factor in granting an award, it is the courageous intent and leadership effort that are substantially more important.

-Based on the significant positive feedback we received after last year’s awards, we decided to present our Second Annual ‘Tough Enough’ Awards.
-We called dozens of experts for their opinions and entered the data into our special ‘Tough Enough’ supercomputers.
+Based on the significant positive feedback we received after both the 2001 and 2002 ‘Tough Enough’ Awards, we decided to present our Third Annual ‘Tough Enough’ Awards.
+Our readers may recall that last January we presented awards to Whole Foods, BASF and BP despite “a rather disappointing number of companies and organizations from which to choose”.
+For this year’s awards, we again asked our panel of twelve non-profit, corporate and consultant experts for their nominations and entered the data into our special ‘Tough Enough’ supercomputers.

 Back to Top